Top of the Pops: Proposed return

-BBC Four reruns
+BBC Four repeats

 In April 2011, the BBC began to reshow Top of the Pops on Thursday nights on BBC Four beginning with the equivalent show from 35 years earlier in a 7:30 pm–8:00 pm slot approximating to the time the programme was traditionally shown.
 The first programme shown, 1 April 1976, was chosen because it was from approximately this episode onwards that most editions remain in the BBC archive.
 The repeat programmes come in two versions; the first is edited down to fit in the 30-minute 7:30 slot, the second is shown normally twice overnight in the following weekend, and is usually complete.
 However both the short and longer editions can be edited for a number of reasons.

-Potentially offensive content to modern audiences is cut (for example The Barron Knights' in-studio performance of "Food For Thought" on the edition of 13 December 1979 including a segment parodying Chinese takeaways using mannerisms that may now be viewed as offensive), and cinematic film footage can be truncated, replaced or removed entirely due to the costs to the BBC of reshowing such footage.
+Potentially offensive content to modern audiences is cut, and cinematic film footage can be truncated, replaced or removed entirely due to the costs to the BBC of reshowing such footage.
 The BBC also makes the repeats available on BBC iPlayer.
-The repeats are continuing as of 2025 with episodes from 1998, and from 28 October 2022, older episodes from 1976 to 1992 are broadcast at 8pm.
+The repeats are continuing as of 2026 with episodes from 2000, and from 28 October 2022, older episodes from 1976 to 1992 are broadcast at 8pm.

 However since October 2012, episodes featuring Jimmy Savile have ceased to be broadcast due to the sexual abuse scandal and subsequent Operation Yewtree police investigation.
 Following the arrest of Dave Lee Travis by Operation Yewtree officers, and his subsequent conviction for indecent assault, episodes featuring Travis were also omitted.
 Following Gary Glitter's conviction for sexual assault in 2015, episodes featuring him are also not included in the run, or otherwise have Glitter's performances edited out.
 Episodes featuring R. Kelly are also skipped, or have his performances edited out, following his convictions for sexual abuse.
 John Alford's appearance on the show, originally broadcast on 23 May 1996, has also not been repeated since he was charged in July 2024, and again in September 2025, with sexual offences.
 Episodes featuring Diddy (then known as Puff Daddy) are also skipped from the run, or have had his performances edited out, following allegations of his sexual misconduct.
+Following Scott Mills' dismissal from the BBC, episodes hosted by him are also omitted.

 Mike Smith decided not to sign the licence extension that would allow the BBC to repeat the Top of the Pops episodes that he presented, with the BBC continuing to respect his wishes following his death.
 Adrian Rose also chose not to allow his episodes to be repeated.
 As a result, episodes featuring Smith and Rose are also omitted.